 Sunscreens Protect From Only 4% Of The Spectrum

-And that’s the “full-spectrum” ones!
-Now that the chemicals used to filter UVA rays are under intense scrutiny manufacturers are turning to nanoparticles and labeling their products as “natural” mineral sunscreens.
+That’s right, four percent – and that’s the “full-spectrum” ones!
+And now that the chemicals used to filter UVA rays are under intense scrutiny manufacturers are turning to nanoparticles and labeling their products as “natural” mineral sunscreens.
 Like their more bulky parent versions, these particles are far more effective at blocking UVA (long rays that penetrate deep into the skin) in addition to UVB rays (which interact with the skin to form Vitamin D) than most synthetics.

 This is not as impressive as it sounds, though, because there are currently no mineral or chemical sunscreens that are effective at filtering Infrared Radiation (IR), which is a huge part of what we are exposed to: